final vs Immutability in Java

 - If the object is immutable, then the above append operation can’t be done.

-- Therefore when we try to create a new object of BufferedReader then it wont created any object by throwing an error to the console.
+- Therefore when we try to create a new object of StringBuffer then it won’t create an object by throwing an error to the console.